“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

-Not blushing was completely impossible, given the images the words conjured up in Sano’s head, even if the secondary training he’d been busy with had only been aimed at becoming better for Kenshin.
-And though he was sure there was no way Kenshin, knowing nothing of what was going on, would suspect the true depth of Sano’s arrangement with Saitou, he was struck with a wild, guilty fear that the redness of his face would reveal everything and Kenshin would utterly scorn him for the rest of his life.
+Not blushing was out of the question, given the images the words conjured up in Sano’s head, even if the secondary training he’d been busy with had only been aimed at becoming better for Kenshin.
+And though there was surely no way Kenshin, knowing nothing of what was going on, would suspect the true depth of Sano’s arrangement with Saitou, he was struck with a wild, guilty fear that the redness of his face would reveal everything and Kenshin would utterly scorn him for the rest of his life.

 “Some bastard I met on the street,” he said somewhat indistinctly, avoiding Kenshin’s eye.
 Technically it was the truth.
 “Look, there’s the Haiirobou; they do some good mitarashi.”
 And he hastened forward.

 Giving no sign of having noticed anything odd in the answer to his last question, Kenshin followed his friend inside and joined him in requesting some snacks and sake, even openly volunteering to meet the bill like the angelic being he was.
-But whether his mind was still on their previous topic or he’d been brought back to it by the dango they’d ordered, he continued on the same subject.
+But whether his mind remained on their previous topic or he’d been brought back to it by the dango they’d ordered, he continued on it.
 “You are really serious about this training, if you haven’t stopped by the dojo for food even when Kaoru is not cooking.”

 To hear Kenshin refer to Kaoru with no honorific was disconcerting and depressing; Sano had come to consider the ‘dono’ an integral part of the relationship between those two, and didn’t like it dropped.